-(b) for the purposes of the prevention or detection of crime; (c) for the purposes of the enforcement of immigration controls; (d) for the purposes of the enforcement of prohibitions on unauthorised working or employment; or (e) for the purpose of securing the efficient and effective provision of public services.
-5 (5) In this Act "registrable fact", in relation to an individual, means- (a) his identity; (b) where he resides in the United Kingdom; (c) where he has previously resided in the United Kingdom and elsewhere; 10 (d) the times at which he was resident at different places in the United Kingdom or elsewhere; (e) his current residential status; (f) residential statuses previously held by him; 15 (g) information about numbers allocated to him for identification purposes and about the documents to which they relate; (h) information about occasions on which information recorded about him in the Register has been provided to any person; and (i) information recorded in the Register at his request.
-20 (6) In this section references to an individual's identity are references to - (a) his full name; (b) other names by which he is or has previously been known; (c) his gender; (d) his date and place of birth and, if he has died, the date of his death; and 25 (e) physical characteristics of his that are capable of being used for identifying him.
-(7) section "residential status", in relation to an individual, means - (a) his nationality; 20 (b) his entitlement to remain in the United Kingdom; and 30 (c) where that entitlement derives from a grant of leave to enter or remain in the United Kingdom, the terms and conditions of that leave.
-Individ uals entered in Register (1) An en try must be made in the Register for every individual who- (a) is entitled to be entered in it; and 35 (b) applies to be entered in it.
-(2) The in dividuals entitled to be entered in the Register are - (a) every individual who has attained the age of 16 and, without being excluded under subsection (3) from an entitlement to be registered, is residing at a place in the United Kingdom; and 40 (b) every individual of a prescribed description who has resided in the United Kingdom or who is proposing to enter the United Kingdom.
-(3) residiı ations made by the Secretary of State may provide that an individual ng in the United Kingdom is excluded from an entitlement to be ered if - 45
+(d) for the purposes of the enforcement of prohibitions on unauthorised working or employment; or (e) for the purpose of securing the efficient and effective provision of public services.
+(5) Act "registrable fact", in relation to an individual, means - 5 (a) his identity; (b) where he resides in the United Kingdom; (c) where he has previously resided in the United Kingdom and elsewhere; (d) the times at which he was resident at different places in the United Kingdom or elsewhere; 10 (e) his current residential status; (f) residential statuses previously held by him; (g) information about numbers allocated to him for identification purposes and about the documents to which they relate; 15 (h) information about occasions on which information recorded about him in the Register has been provided to any person; and (i) information recorded in the Register at his request.
+(6) In this section references to an individual's identity are references to - , , (a) his full name; 20 (b) other names by which he is or has previously been known; (c) his date and place of birth and, if he has died, the date of his death; and (d) physical characteristics of his that are capable of being used for identifying him.
+(7) In this section "residential status", in relation to an individual, means- 25 (a) his nationality; (b) his entitlement to remain in the United Kingdom; and (c) where that entitlement derives from a grant of leave to enter or remain in the United Kingdom, the terms and conditions of that leave.
+Individ uals entered in Register 30 (1) An ent ry must be made in the Register for every individual who- , , (a) is entitled to be entered in it; and (b) applies to be entered in it.
+(2) The in dividuals entitled to be entered in the Register are - ' / (a) every individual who has attained the age of 16 and, without being 35 excluded under subsection (3) from an entitlement to be registered, is (1.) residing at a place in the United Kingdom; and (b) every individual of a prescribed description who has resided in the United Kingdom or who is proposing to enter the United Kingdom.
+(3) ntions made by the Secretary of State may provide that an individual ag in the United Kingdom is excluded from an entitlement to be 40 red if- (a) he is residing in the United Kingdom in exercise of an entitlement to remain there that will end less than the prescribed period after it was 4.5 acquired; 45